 In the first episode of "Look at This," Brian Carome, Street Sense Media's executive director, said a valuable resource the newspaper provides for its vendors is an opportunity for self-expression.
 Many vendors, like Johnson, do this by writing articles or poetry for the newspaper they sell.

 This week's episode of the "Look at This" podcast, Johnson and fellow vendors Ayub Abdul and Darleesha Joyner share their poetry and talk about the importance creative expression plays in their lives.

 June 7, 2021

 Sheila White has been able to turn her life around thanks to the classes and connections she found working as a Street Sense vendor in D.C.
 In this week's episode of the "Look At This" podcast, White talks about how working for Street Sense Media put her on the path toward earning a college degree and pursuing a career in photojournalism.

 May 28, 2021

-In the premiere episode of "Look at This," vendors Marcellus Phillips (who is featured in this week's logo) and Chon Gotti share stories on how Street Sense Media has helped them turn their lives around and become more self-sufficient and independent.
+In the premiere episode of "Look at This," vendors Marcellus Phillips and Chon Gotti share stories on how Street Sense Media has helped them turn their lives around and become more self-sufficient and independent.